tdassonville/mirror/README.md

 _Easy reflection for Java and Android_

+## Project is Archived

+This project is no longer maintained.

 ## Introduction

 _Mirror_ turns a private class you want to use reflection on into a Java interface.